 ||September 22-24 and October 20-22, 2017 (begins Friday at 7:30 am, ends Sunday at 5:00 pm)

 All fees are due with registration.
 Each Wood Badge course is limited to 48 participants.
 Male/ female/ youth/ adult participation may be further limited by housing requirements.
 Per national guidelines, any course not having 30 fully paid participants 30 days prior to the start of the course is subject to cancellation.

 The Rio Grande Council is hosting an upcoming Wood Badge course conducted in Spanish at Camp Perry at Rio Hondo, TX.
 Like all Wood Badge courses, participants will learn new leadership skills and how to apply them to their pack, troop, team, or crew; leave with a better understanding of Scouting’s values; and revitalize their commitment to Scouting by sharing in an inspirational experience.

 Wood Badge Jacket

-All current and past participants of Wood Badge may order a jacket.
-Your opportunity to purchase jackets again will be offered in the spring.
+All current and past participants of Wood Badge may order a jacket or polo shirt.

 The format for the Wood Badge Course is two 3-day weekends (two Fridays, Saturdays, and Sundays or two Thursdays, Fridays, and Saturdays) separated by three to four weeks.
 Both weekends are held at Bovay Scout Ranch; participants camp both weekends.